The Presidential Veto:: Between Legislative Deference and the Monocratic Capture of the Directing Board of the National Congress – Murillo Gutier

 Mots-clés: Séparation des pouvoirs.
 Freins et contrepoids.
 Démocratie.
 République.
 Ministrocratie.
 Présidentocratie.
 Constitutionnalisme brésilien.

-De la Ministrocratie à la Présidentocratie - Murillo Gutier (PDF) (1 download )
+De la Ministrocratie à la Présidentocratie - Murillo Gutier (PDF) (195 downloads )

 Von der Ministrokratie zur Präsidentokratie: Die Vereinnahmung der parlamentarischen Tagesordnung durch die monokratische Gewalt der Präsidenten der gesetzgebenden Häuser – Murillo Gutier